Binary Autoencoder for Mechanistic Interpretability of Large Language Models: Binary Autoencoder

-\paragraph{Information Bottleneck Constraint.} To constrain the hidden activation ($h_1=\Gamma\left(h_0W_{\text{in}}\right)$) to a global sparse representation for $h_0$, we minimize the margin entropy of $h_1$ (notice that, since $h_1\in\{0,1\}^{d'}$, such calculation are differentiable and highly efficient, without any numerical integration on the real space).
-Also, to maximize the effectiveness of the constraint on margin entropy, we also penalize the covariance (except the diagonal elements) of $h_1$ to force the margin entropy to approach the joint distribution entropy.
+\paragraph{Information Bottleneck (Entropy) Loss.} To constrain the hidden activation ($h_B=\Gamma\left(h_0W_{\text{in}}\right)$) to a global sparse representation for $h_0$, we minimize the margin entropy of $h_B$ (since $h_B\in\{0,1\}^{d'}$, such calculation are differentiable and efficient, without any numerical integration on the real space).
+Also, to maximize the effectiveness of the constraint on margin entropy, we also penalize the covariance (except the diagonal elements) of $h_B$ to force the margin entropy to approach the joint distribution entropy.
 That is, on the minibatch $H_0$, we define the entropy-based loss term: